TACC/Core-Portal/README.md

 You may optionally create sample pages in the CMS.[^1]

-[^1]: First (if you have not already) [log in to the portal](https://cep.test/login), then [set your (automatically-created) CMS user as Staff and Superuser](https://github.com/TACC/Core-CMS/wiki/How-to-Set-Your-User-as-Staff-or-Superuser), finally visit https://cep.test/.
+[^1]: First (if you have not already) [log in to the portal](https://cep.test/login).
+Then, [set your (automatically-created) CMS user as Staff and Superuser](https://github.com/TACC/Core-CMS/wiki/How-to-Set-Your-User-as-Staff-or-Superuser).
+Finally, follow instructions at https://cep.test/.

 *NOTE*: TACC VPN or physical connection to the TACC network is required to log-in to CMS using LDAP, otherwise the password set with `python3 manage.py createsuperuser` is used